-Between the age of 2 and 3, I would begin a morning routine with each child.
+Beginning at the age of 2, I would begin a morning routine with each child.
 Sometimes it started with waking them with a song, typically soft and gentle.
-(I still hum, “wake up, wake up the sun is up, the dew is on the buttercup…”) With sleepy in her eyes, Jenny would roll out of bed, and we would begin the routine.
+(I still hum, “wake up, wake up the sun is up, the dew is on the buttercup…”) With sleepy in their eyes, my children would roll out of bed, and we would begin the routine.

 The Five in the Morning

 As soon as their feet hit the floor, I’d turn them around, and we’d make the bed together.
-There’s just something about getting into a made bed at night!
+There’s just something about starting the day by making your bed!